andrewbakert/NFL_Pass_Pred/README.md

 Next, to download the requisite packages and versions run the following: `pip install -r requirements.txt`

 ### Download required data
 We have provided a python script to download the required data from Kaggle and combine the week-by-week positional data into one dataframe.
-This file is located in [this script](get_data.py).
+This file is located in [get_data.py](get_data.py).

 In order to download the data, run the following commands from that file: